JVB11/AESolver/docs/overview_API.md

 ---

 The AESolver framework contains several sub-packages.
-For each of these sub-packages API documentation is available that links towards other relevant pieces of code in the framework.
-This API documentation can be accessed from their README descriptions.
+For each of these sub-packages API reference documentation is available that links relevant pieces of code in the framework.

-## README sub-package descriptions
+## API reference for different sub-packages of AESolver

 1. [util-tools sub-package](API_util_tools/API_index.html)